Marcello Ciorciolini

 Marcello Ciorciolini (16 January 1922 – 5 September 2011) was an Italian screenwriter, director, playwright, television and radio author and lyricist.

 Life and career

 Born in Rome, Ciorciolini began his career in 1950 as a radio writer, often collaborating with Alberto Talegalli.
-Shorty later he entered the cinema industry as screenwriter, specializing in the comedy genre and also directing a number of films.
+Shorty later he entered the cinema industry as a screenwriter, specializing in the comedy genre and also directing a number of films.